Extracting total Amb programs from proofs: Implementation

-We define a small-step operational semantics that, in the limit, reduces each program $M$ nondeterministically to an element in $\ddata(\val{M})$ (Thm.~\ref{thm:data}).
-For terms with a regular type the converse holds as well: For every $d\in\ddata(\val{M})$ there exists a reduction sequence for $M$ computing $d$ in the limit (Thm.~\ref{thm:dataconv}).
+We define a small-step operational semantics that, in the limit, reduces each closed program $M$ nondeterministically to an element in $\ddata(\val{M})$ (Thm.~\ref{thm:data}).
+If $M$ has a regular type, the converse holds as well: For every $d\in\ddata(\val{M})$ there exists a reduction sequence for $M$ computing $d$ in the limit (Thm.~\ref{thm:dataconv}).
 If $M$ denotes a compact data, then the limit is obtained after finitely many reductions.
+In the following, all programs are assumed to be closed.